All Episodes

 And then every single time I look at one of the passages in this book, it pisses me off.

-Because then you're wondering how can it be that the Institute of Medicine does a report to Congress saying don't pay anybody for agent orange injuries.
+Because then you're wondering how can it be that the Institute of Medicine does a report to Congress saying don't pay anybody for Agent Orange injuries.

 That's what this is always about, is compensation to people who are injured.

-And then Admiral Zumwalt does an independent study of the same thing, same issue, and he concludes I'm reading it here, the government and industry officials credited with examining this intentionality, intentionally manipulated or withheld compelling information of the adverse health effects associated with exposure to the toxic contaminants contained in Agent Orange.
+And then Admiral Zumwalt does an independent study of the same thing, same issue, and he concludes, I'm reading it here, the government and industry officials credited with examining this intentionality, intentionally manipulated or withheld compelling information of the adverse health effects associated with exposure to the toxic contaminants contained in Agent Orange.

-Now, his review and his testimony before Congress that I just read a piece of is triply dramatic because his own he ordered Agent Orange to be sprayed in Vietnam and his own son died from it.
+Now, his review and his testimony before Congress that I just read a piece of is triply dramatic because he ordered Agent Orange to be sprayed in Vietnam and his own son died from it.

-If you can embrace that, uh then you can embrace that the same thing might have happened with mRNA vaccines in our time.
+If you can embrace that, then you can embrace that the same thing might have happened with mRNA vaccines in our time.

-I I mentioned baby powder a minute ago.
+I mentioned baby powder a minute ago.

 And they said, look, we have to tell you something.